phpbench/phpbench/docs/report-generators.rst

 Report Generators
 =================

-PHPBench generates reports using report generators.
-These are classes which implement the ``PhpBench\Report\GeneratorInterface`` and produce a report XML document which will later be rendered by using a :doc:`renderer
+PHPBench reports are generated with report generators.
+These can subsequently be rendered with :doc:`report renderers <report-renderers>`.
-<report-renderers>` (the ``console`` renderer by default).

-This chapter will describe the default report generators.

 .. _generator_expression:

 ``expression``
 --------------

-The expression generator is the main report generator - it is the generator that allows you to analyze your benchmarking results:
+The expression generator is the generator that allows you to analyze your benchmarking results.
+It uses the PHPBench :doc:`expression language
+<expression>` to evaluate tabular data:

 .. approved:: ../examples/Command/report-generators-expression
   :language: javascript